Dream of having the confidence to travel solo?

 Santa Fe, New Mexico is the state’s capital and one of the oldest cities in the country.
 It ranks third in the country in terms of the amount of money that is spent on art.
 George R. R. Martin lives in Santa Fe, running a movie theater and doing everything but writing Game of Thrones books.
-With one day here, we will delve into American history, dine on the finest of regional cuisines, and fall into a coma of relaxation.
+With a one day in Santa Fe itinerary, we will delve into American history, dine on the finest of regional cuisines, and fall into a coma of relaxation.

 One Day in Santa Fe Itinerary